Medication Search - Serevent

 • have abnormal heart rhythms associated with fast heart rates

-What side effects are possible with the Serevent medication?
+What side effects are possible with Serevent?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.